SReichelt/slate2/doc/Notation.md

   * subscripts, or
   * superscripts.

-  An unquoted identifier cannot start with `%` or `@` or the sequence `//` or `/*`, or contain any of the parenthesis, punctuation, or subscript/superscript separator characters mentioned above, nor whitespace, ASCII control characters, or backticks.
+  An unquoted identifier cannot start with the sequence `//` or `/*`, or contain any of the parenthesis, punctuation, or subscript/superscript separator characters mentioned above, nor whitespace, ASCII control characters, or backticks.
-  An unquoted identifier cannot start with a numeral, except when the identifier immediately follows a dot.
+  An unquoted identifier cannot start with a numeral, except when the identifier follows a dot.
   An unquoted identifier can optionally end with any number of apostrophes and quotation marks.
-  Quoted and unquoted identifiers are treated equivalently if they consist of the same characters, except when explicitly specified otherwise.
+  Quoted and unquoted identifiers are treated equivalently if they consist of the same characters (taking escape sequences into account), except when explicitly specified otherwise.

 Tokens may be separated by whitespace and comments.
 Line comments start with `//`; block comments start with `/*` and end with `*/`, and may be nested.
 Usually, whitespace between tokens has no syntactic significance other than delimiting the tokens.
-An exception is that reserved characters may behave differently depending on whether they are preceded and/or followed by whitespace (not including comments).
+An exception is that reserved characters may behave differently depending on the preceding and/or following character, regardless of the role of that character.

 ## Parenthesis Matching